 Another great aspect is that all paints are ecologically friendly, water-based and ‘Low VOC‘ rated.
 Being made traditionally in Dorset UK using the same manufacturing methods for decades.

 Now it’s colour that has become the brands signature with their paint colours loved by traditional paint fans everywhere.
 Their colours match perfectly when decorating within period homes and heritage properties.
 With their emulsions and eggshells having a deep, rich, authentic, flat, chalky texture and finish.
 I have to say I do love many of their colours and so do our clients.

 When decorating your room or home it is advisable to use three sometimes more coats to bring out the best in Farrow and Ball, so be sure to calculate for this when measuring how much paint to purchase or estimating the time it will take to decorate.
-As a rule of thumb you would generally estimate double the paint and double the time to a modern day paint brand.
+As a rule of thumb, you would generally estimate double the paint and double the time to a modern-day paint brand.
 F&B must also be applied correctly and we recommend preferably using a professional Farrow and Ball painter and decorator to undertake the work.
-But if you are looking to decorate your home yourself using F&B please follow the specification sheets you can find on the their website.
+But if you are looking to decorate your home yourself using F&B please follow the specification sheets you can find on their website.

 So what do you do if you love the Farrow and Ball colours but have an army of trouble sum tots to take care of?
 Or you are working to a tight budget?
-Well, what many people do not realise is that all good paint manufacturers can mix paints to match an exact pantone colour matching other brands colours like for like.
-In many properties we use Dulux trade as a rule of thumb, this is due to it’s high quality, lasting wear and price point.
+Well, what many people do not realise is that all good paint manufacturers can mix paints to match an exact Pantone colour matching other brands colours like for like.
+In many properties we use Dulux trade as a rule of thumb, this is due to its high quality, lasting wear and price point.
 It can also be mixed to match a Farrow and Ball colour offering customers the colour they want with added durability.
-However, this it not in all situations and some properties call for the use of a traditional paint which is where F&B is a great choice.
+However, this is not in all situations and some properties call for the use of traditional paint which is where F&B is a great choice.